noseglid/atom-build/README.md

       }
     }

-Note that `cmd` must only be the executable - no arguments here.
+Note that if `sh` is false `cmd` must only be the executable - no arguments here.
 If the executable is not in your path, either fully qualify it or specify the path in you environment (e.g. by setting the `PATH` var appropriately on UNIX-like systems).